microsoft/azure-pipelines-yaml/design/pipeline-resources.md

     source: SmartHotel-CI  # name of the pipeline source definition
 ```

-In case you need to consume an azurePipeline from other project, you need to include the project to your source name.
+In case you need to consume an azurePipeline from other project, you need to include the project name while providing source name.

 ```yaml
 resources: